Sunday 16th May 2021 – FULLY BOOKED

 If you plan to carry a single piece of recovery equipment, it would be a robust piece of 2 inch wide tow strap with fabric loops on each end.
 These straps can be directly attached to the vehicle’s frame.
 Another point to keep in mind is to refrain from wrapping the strap around a suspension arm, axle, or bumper as an attachment point.

 Check out the price list of all the activities that we offer at Avalanche Adventure!

-For more information and updates, log on to our Facebook page or give us a call on 01858 880 613.
+For more information, updates, photo galleries and videos from recent gatherings, visit our Facebook page or give us a call on 01858 880 613.